therealnicoroshi/modlist/README.md

 ## *No official controller support provided*

-However people have gotten controllers to work with this list
+However people have gotten controllers to work with this list and there is a Beta Controller map on the Discord to try provided as is by Gremlin

 ***